Best Clay for Clogged Pores: Bentonite vs Kaolin vs French Green Clay (Expert Comparison)

 Step 3: Consider Your Current Routine

-📅 What to Expect With Regular Clay Masking
+What to Expect With Regular Clay Masking

 For mask frequency guidance: how often to use clay masks by skin type.
+See also: turmeric frequency guide.

 What Affects Your Results

-Factors That Improve Clay Mask Effectiveness
+Factors That May Improve Clay Mask Results

-• Cleansing face thoroughly before application (removes surface debris)
+• Cleansing face thoroughly before application

 • Consistent weekly routine (not sporadic use)